 A license is not required for a fire alarm, but a license is required for a burglar alarm.

 DuPage County residents may be eligible for a free car seat.
 For more information, call 630-682-7400.

 You can register online for an overnight street parking request.

 Residents requesting approval for temporary exemption of overnight parking restrictions may call 911 to do so; however, the Lombard Police Department now offers a convenient online request option.
-Visit our Frontline Public Safety Solutions website, select “submit,” and provide vehicle information to request overnight parking approval, with a maximum allowance of 4 days per month.
+Enter your information and select “submit" to request overnight parking approval, with a maximum allowance of 4 days per month.
 If extended time is needed for long term guest or home construction project, residents may call 630-873-4400 and ask for Police Administration.